Defining functions with .NET

 Completed events to signal that a new value has arrived, that an error has ocurred and that no further values will arrive.
 The

 Start() method is executed as soon as the custom function is called, while

 Stop() is executed when the stream is no longer being used (e.g. formula was deleted from the cell), so the object can clean up and unsubscribe from any events it subscribed to during

 ValueStreamBase is provided to make implementing the interface slightly easier (though the only thing it provides are methods for firing the events).

 Here is the code for the function shown in the animation above:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47

 IValueStreaminterface is very similar to

-System.IObservable<T>, though a bit more specialized for this particular use case.
-If you are using Reactive Extensions, however, you can easily expose an observable as an
+System.IObservable<T>, but more specialized for this particular use case.
+If you are using Reactive Extensions, however, you can easily convert an observable to an

 observable.ToValueStream()extension method defined in the